 What kind of investments qualify me for the Golden Visa in Portugal?

 The Golden Visa rules are changing from January 1st 2022.
-We’ve prepared the table below to provide you with a quick comparison between the current rules and the new rules coming into effect shortly.
+We’ve prepared the table below to illustrate the new rules in each of the qualifying categories.

-*No longer applies to high-density areas such as Lisbon, Porto, and the Algarve unless it is commercial real estate but remains applicable in Portugal’s interior and islands – Madeira & Azores.
+*No longer applies to high-density areas such as Lisbon, Porto, and the Algarve unless it is commercial or touristic real estate but remains applicable in Portugal’s interior and islands – Madeira & Azores.

 For a more detailed view of the current Golden Visa rules and new Golden Visa rules please click here